understanding-the-connected-home/book/who_controls_the_home.md

 [^1]: See Cory Doctorow on [BoingBoing.net](http://boingboing.net/2016/05/13/clicking-buy-now-doesnt.html) for a quick summary of the study.
 [^2]: Perzanowski, Aaron and Hoofnagle, Chris Jay, What We Buy When We 'Buy Now' (May 13, 2016).
 165 University of Pennsylvania Law Review (2017), Forthcoming.
 Available at SSRN: [http://ssrn.com/abstract=2778072](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2778072)
 [^3]: See [Super User on Wikipedia](https://en.wikipedia.org/wiki/Superuser)
-[^4]: We have already seen cases where [leased cars won't start](https://boingboing.net/2014/09/25/class-war-meets-the-war-on-gen.html) if the lease payments are overdue - a truly malicious, out of proportion invasion of privacy and basic rights.
+[^4]: We have already seen cases where [leased cars won't start](https://boingboing.net/2014/09/25/class-war-meets-the-war-on-gen.html) if the lease payments are overdue—a truly malicious, out of proportion invasion of privacy and basic rights.